Their weight sinks into the carpet then the floorboards beneath, permeating slowly into the concrete and the earth. Footprints of time and memory.

 Home was and is something fleeting, yet always steadfast.

-Home is where your heart falls asleep on the couch after a meal of Thanksgiving.
+Home is where your head lolls and you fall asleep on the couch after a meal of Thanksgiving.

 It’s often Mom or Dad.
 Or scattered across miles and held tight in a brief visit.